kyaiooiayk/Cheap-ML-models/README.md

   - Quantisation can also be applied on the activation values during the inference process, this is called **post-training quantisation**.
 ***

+## Libraries
+- [ggml](https://ggml.ai/) is a tensor library for machine learning to enable large models and high performance on commodity hardware.
+***

 ## Articles
 - [2020 | Efficient Transformers: A Survey](https://arxiv.org/abs/2009.06732)
 - [2022 | Cramming: Training a Language Model on a Single GPU in One Day](https://arxiv.org/abs/2212.14034) | In this paper, the researchers trained a masked language model / encoder-style LLM (here: BERT) for 24h on a single GPU.
 For comparison, the original 2018 BERT paper trained it on 16 TPUs for four days.
 An interesting insight is that while smaller models have higher throughput, smaller models also learn less efficiently.
 Thus, larger models do not require more training time to reach a specific predictive performance threshold.